-CCIL's contribution, which will be utilised before non-defaulters'
+CCIL's contribution, which shall be utilised before non-defaulters' contribution towards Default Fund are utilised.

-5.5.
-The remaining 40% of CCIL's contribution, which is the second tranche, will be utilized after non-defaulters' contribution towards the segment.
+- 5.5.
+The remaining 40% of CCIL's contribution, which is the second tranche, shall be utilized after non-defaulters' contribution towards Default Fund are utilized. - 6.
+This Notification supersedes all earlier Notifications issued in this regard for the segment. - 7.
+This notification shall be effective from 01st Feb'2019.

-Default Fund are utilized.

-6. This Notification supersedes all earlier Notifications issued in this regard for

-7. This notification shall be effective from 01st Feb'2019.